ShaharyarAhmed-bot/cell/LOG.md

 # Day 6 of development
 I didnt do anything at all today OMG!!
 I just worked on the syntax highlighting feature for a bit.
 I really hope I get it done before the weekend ends!

+# Day 7 - 8 of development
+I got really busy with school and work, I didnt get time to do anything on day 7.
+Thankfully on day 8 I got time and I finally finished the syntax highlighting feature and added filetype detection!